 For analysing these definitions, we performed "content analysis" to understand the contextual meaning of the definitions.
 The method helps in focusing on select aspects of the text systematically and flexibly.
 We used "QDA Miner (Lite Version) Qualitative Software" for qualitative content analysis where our approach was deductive in nature.
 In the process, we searched prior studies to identify key concepts/variables as the codes for the study.
 Meanwhile, both researchers reviewed all definitions individually and together arrived at a consensus to use predefined codes (Adu, 2019).
-This poess helped in identifying key elements and their quency of occurrence and positioning the scope of 1.
-Keywords applied: ("Strategic planning is") OR strategic planning within the strategic management
+This process helped in identifying key elements and their frequency of occurrence and positioning the scope of strategic planning within the strategic management process model.